-Who Needs a Medical Certificate?
+Who Does and Does Not Need a Medical Certificate?

 Student pilots working toward a recreational or private pilot license, and recreational, private, commercial, and airline transport pilots do need to obtain an aviation medical certificate.